Thalisson

-Thalisson Kelven da Silva (born 7 May 1998), is a Brazilian professional footballer who plays as a centre back for Juventude, on loan from Mirassol.
+Thalisson Kelven da Silva (born 7 May 1998), is a Brazilian professional footballer who plays as a centre back for Süper Lig club Gençlerbirliği S.K.

 Career

 Thalisson started his career in Coritiba's youth system.
 His professional debut came on July 16, 2017 against Fluminense in the Brasileirão.
 On August 3, 2017 he made his first start against São Paulo.